Hawkeye (Clint Barton): Heroic Age

-After the events of Siege, Steve Rogers puts together a new team of Avengers.
-Clint joins the team and returns to his Hawkeye identity (although he encourages Kate Bishop to keep the Hawkeye identity as well).
-He and Mockingbird are also members of the New Avengers, although Hawkeye later leaves the New Avengers when he receives an Avengers priority call from the main team, claiming that he was only there to spend time with his wife.
+During the "Heroic Age", Steve Rogers puts together a new team of Avengers.
+Clint joins the team and returns to his Hawkeye identity Although he encourages Kate Bishop to keep the Hawkeye identity as well.
+He and Mockingbird are also members of the New Avengers, Although Hawkeye later leaves the New Avengers when he receives an Avengers priority call from the main team, claiming that he was only there to spend time with his wife.

 Hawkeye aids Mockingbird and her anti-terrorist organization, the World Counter-terrorism Agency.
 Together, they thwart Crossfire's illegal arms operation, and encounter Lincoln Slade's descendant, Jaime Slade, who later goes onto become the new Phantom Rider.
 Crossfire and the new Phantom Rider team-up to battle the heroes.
 This feud has its casualties with Mockingbird's mother being severely wounded and the death of Hamilton Slade, both at the hands of Crossfire.
 Hawkeye leaves the W.C.A. after it becomes clear that his relationship with Mockingbird has become too strained.
 However, he quickly rejoins after being informed by Steve Rogers that a kill list of international spies includes Mockingbird.

 Hawkeye and Mockingbird team up with the Black Widow to take on the mysterious new Ronin and the Dark Ocean Society.
 The new Ronin is later revealed to be Alexei Shostakov, the former Red Guardian and ex-husband of the Black Widow.
 During the final battle with the new Ronin, Hawkeye receives a strong blow to the head.
 When the battle is won, he assures Mockingbird and Black Widow that he suffered no ill effects from the blow.
 The blow to the head that Hawkeye received proves to be more serious than first thought.
 While battling the Lethal Legion with the Avengers, Hawkeye's aim is shown to be faltering.
 After the battle, Tony Stark, Donald Blake and Steve Rogers examine Hawkeye to discover what is causing it.
 Their diagnosis is that Hawkeye is steadily losing his sight and will soon go blind.
-Iron Man provides Hawkeye with technology that should stall the blindness.
+Iron Man provides Hawkeye with technology that should delay the blindness.
 Later, Trick Shot arrives at Avengers Tower on the brink of death.
 Trick Shot tells Hawkeye that he was forced to train another archer, one who was as good as Hawkeye, before dying in his arms.
-Hawkeye was later ambushed by his brother (who was revealed to have been the one trained by Trick Shot) who now goes by the name Trickshot.
+Hawkeye was later ambushed by his brother Barney (who was revealed to have been the one trained by Trick Shot) who now goes by the name Trickshot.
 Barney manages to subdue Hawkeye and bring him to Baron Zemo.
 Baron Zemo had the brothers duel to the death.
 Hawkeye (despite going blind from a previous injury with the third Ronin) managed to best Trickshot in battle.
 Before teleporting away, Baron Zemo transferred Trickshot's criminal funds over to the "victor" Hawkeye, then taunted the hero for turning his brother against him.
 In custody, Trickshot agreed to a bone marrow transplant to save his brother's sight, but only so he could battle Hawkeye again in the future.